-Study examines outcomes of use of beta-blockers around time of surgery for higher-risk patientsApril 23rd, 2013 in Cardiology /
+Study examines outcomes of use of beta-blockers around time of surgery for higher-risk patientsApril 23, 2013 in Medicine & Health / Cardiology

 Patients at elevated cardiac risk who were treated with beta-blockers on the day of or following noncardiac, nonvascular surgery had significantly lower rates of 30-day mortality and cardiac illness, according to a study in the April 24 issue of JAMA.